 Is BTGuard and torrenting a match made in heaven?

 Surely, torrenting is BTGuard’s biggest strength.
 After all, this is a VPN with BitTorrent in its name.

 Well, the first signs were good.
 When we signed up as members, logging onto torrent clients was not a problem.
 We tried BTGuard with our favored client and had no trouble establishing P2P connections.
 That’s a significant improvement on most VPNs, which steer clear of P2P altogether.

 We also used a BTGuard torrent proxy service to shield our IP address, and couldn’t find any signs of leakage.

 Moreover, BTGuard provides an additional service which sets it above other VPNs.
 BTGuard and uTorrent have partnered to offer a 2-in-1 client which mixes its protection and uTorrent’s client.
 It’s not our preferred client, but we downloaded it and gave the combo a try.

-Overall, while we appreciated the fusion of a well-known client and a decent VPN service, this isn’t a revolution for torrenters.
-So we can’t recommend it for torrenting in this BTGuard review – especially at the prices they charge, which we’ll come to in a second.
+Overall, while we appreciated the fusion of a well-known client and a decent VPN service, this isn’t a revolution for those who long have been using VPNs that are great for torrenting.
+So we can’t recommend it for torrenting in this BTGuard VPN review – especially at the prices they charge, which we’ll come to in a second.

 Can you use BTGuard in China?

-BTGuard isn’t designed to defeat the sophisticated surveillance and censorship practiced by the Peoples Republic of China, and it doesn’t have any features which would help embattled web users in repressive countries.
+BTGuard isn’t designed to defeat China’s sophisticated surveillance and censorship apparatus, and it doesn’t have any features that would help embattled web users in repressive countries.

 OpenVPN is regularly blocked by Chinese ISPs, and VPN providers have to work hard to find ways to evade official barriers.
 BTGuard doesn’t invest anything in finding workarounds, leaving its infrastructure up to OpenVPN, so it doesn’t offer much hope for Chinese users.